wsarachai/DII-OOP-java/lessons-contents/lesson01/exercise04.md

      } while(true);
      ```

-3. An example of the running program:
+3. Write the code in class [Lesson](../../app/src/main/java/org/dii/oop/lesson01/exercise04/Lesson.java) of package `org.dii.oop.lesson01.exercise04`.
+An example of the running program:
 ```
 // suppose your Student class is class Student {